 Is it any good?

+There's often too much going on in this movie -- though Shia LaBeouf definitely does his thing as the wise-cracking Jerry.
 In an episode of The Simpsons, Homer says "I'm going for the Shia LaBeouf thing.
 Not quite a nerd not quite a hunk.
 Shia LaBeouf!"
 That's the perfect way to explain the curly haired leading man's "ordinary guy" charm.
-In EAGLE EYE, LaBeouf again does his thing as the wise-cracking Jerry.
 He and Monaghan don't create sparks a la Sandra Bullock and Keanu Reeves in Speed, but they're likable enough as strangers literally thrown together who can't figure out what in the world is happening to them.
 Meanwhile, the impressive supporting cast doesn't have much to do except look surprised and angry.
 In addition to Thornton and Dawson, Michael Chiklis adds gravitas as the Secretary of Defense, and Anthony Mackie handsomely fills an Army uniform for the last third of the action.
 All are notable actors, but their characters are two-dimensional stereotypes at best.